The 10 Easiest Family Command Centers to Get Organized

 2. Budget-Friendly Command Station

-This kitchen command center from Erin at How to Nest for Less, is much more my price tag with some DIY project elements included – like the awesome desktop storage, turned wall organizers.
+This kitchen command center from How to Nest for Less, is much more my price tag with some DIY project elements included – like the awesome desktop storage, turned wall organizers.
 Genius!
 It’s budget friendly, too, coming in at $75 for the whole thing!
 (Find similar desktop organizers here.)

 3. Command Center on a Narrow Wall